Research in Astrophysics and Cosmology

 • Measuring the amplitude of Cosmological Gravitational Waves through the B-modes of CMB polarization

-• Measuring the behavior of the Dark Energy, responsible for the Cosmic Acceleration, through the Gravitational Lensing effect on CMB and LSS
+• Measuring the behavior of Dark Energy, responsible for the Cosmic Acceleration, through the Gravitational Lensing effect on CMB and LSS

 Further information on research programs in Early Universe and CMB Data Analysis at SISSA are available here.